duverse/test-task/README.md

 ---

 - **Nginx** configured as a load balancer and proxies requests using uwsgi_pass module.
-- **Flask** is a API facade service.
+- **Flask** is API facade service.
 You can run as much flask instances as you want, to handle more requests simultaneously.
+Flask processes are managed by uWSGI.
 - **Celery** is used as a task manager to be able to scale number of working processes that are processing video frames.
 - **Redis** is used as a celery broker and results backend.